Skip to main content

 Additionally, your personal data will need to be processed should you decide to obtain the ALUMNI U.Porto Card.

-Within the scope of initiatives promoted by U.Porto (Junior University, Thematic Seminars, Conferences, etc.), some of your personal data may be requested for the purpose of managing your registration and accreditation, as well as billing (in the case of paid events).
+Within the scope of initiatives promoted by U.Porto (Junior University, Thematic Seminars, Conferences, etc.), in which you decide to participate, some of your personal data may be requested for the purpose of managing your registration and accreditation, as well as billing (in the case of paid events).

 Additionally, photos and/or videos may be captured during these events, for the purpose of dissemination and promotion in internal and external communication channels.